oracle/nosql-python-sdk/docs/tables.rst

 Configuration requires an :class:`borneo.AuthorizationProvider` to provide identity and authorization information to the handle.

+See the section *Supplying Credentials to an Application* in :ref:`install` for options related to using your own :class:`CredentialsProvider` class for better credential security.

 .. code-block:: pycon

     from borneo import (AuthorizationProvider, NoSQLHandleConfig, NoSQLHandle)